2 Helpful / 0 Not

 Cons: Natural tees marked by white painted rocks.
 However, we understand that this issue is about to be addressed with a fund raising tournament and by a dedicated, hard working local players' association.
 Short, downhill #7, where White, Blue and Gold share the same tee spot is probably the most glaring example.
 Though some previous reviewers cited the proximity to walking trails as a con, we did see some trail walkers, but did not perceive it as a real problem.

-For the present state of tee existance, or non-existance, I must subtract a point and a half.
+For the present state of tee existence, or non-existence, I must subtract a couple of points.

 Other Thoughts: Though Armfiled is a bit out of the way in a wild and wonderful wilderness, it is worth the trip and an additional half point.
 We will be returning.